bump-sh/cli/README.md

 └─ README.md
 ```

-In order to deploy the 3 services API definition files from this folder (`private-api-users-service.json`, `partner-api-payments-service.yml` and `public-api-contracts-service.yml`), you can execute the following command:
+To deploy the 3 services API definition files from this folder (`private-api-users-service.json`, `partner-api-payments-service.yml` and `public-api-contracts-service.yml`), you can execute the following command:

 ```
 bump deploy path/to/apis/ --hub my-hub --filename-pattern '*-api-{slug}-service'